 Time Agenda Topic Lead(s) 8:50 Review Meeting Agenda, Objectives Taylor Erin covered the workshop agenda and objectives.
-She noted that it that some ideas or issues that came out of the day may be very relevant to Midway but unrelated to the settlement workshop purpose, and would be lot item.
-1 0 9:00 OMF South: Process to date and looking ahead Hawkins Curvie provided a project overview for the group.
+She noted that it that some ideas or issues that came out of the day may be very relevant to Midway Landfill analysis, but unrelated to the settlement workshop purpose, and would be noted as a parking lot item.
+9:00 OMF South: Process to date and looking ahead Hawkins Curvie provided a project overview for the group.
 He clarified that the OMF South was included in the Sound Transit 3 plan, to be one of four OMFs in the region (others are central/Forest Street operating today, East under construction, and d north to be sited in the future).
-The facility will support multiple projects, and ultima ately entire light rail network; timing for its opening is anticipated support Tacoma Dom e and West Seattle extensions when they are slated to open in 2030. • Sites under consideration.
-Curvie clarified that while there i s a focus on the Midway Landfill today, there are three sites under consider ation as part of SEPA Environmental Review: the Midway Landfill in Kent, a nd two sites in Federal Way.
-These three are narrowed from an initial scree en of 24 sites identified through public early scoping in April 2018.
-The er vironmental process will evaluate all sites equally, with the end goal of it dentifying the best site possible to serve the south corridor.
+The facility will support multiple projects, and ultima ately entire light rail network; timing for its opening is anticipated support Tacoma Dom ne and West Seattle extensions when they are slated to open in 2030.
+Sites under consideration.
+Curvie clarified that while there in is a focus on the Midway Landfill today, there are three sites under consider ration as part of SEPA Environmental Review: the Midway Landfill in Kent, a nd two sites in Federal Way.
+These three are narrowed from an initial scre en of 24 sites identified through public early scoping in April 2018.
+The er process will evaluate all sites equally, with the end goal of i dentifying the best site possible to serve the south corridor.
 Site needs.
-Curvie covered multiple needs to site this facility to store and maintain light rail vehicles at the end of each operation it must be minimum of 30 acres, but due to topograp • circulation a likelihood of 40-50 acres in size.
-It must Federal Way or Tacoma Dome Link extensions, and pro - operational needs.
-It will require 18 storage tracks to 140+ vehicles, Maintenance of Way building, parking, Schedule.
-Curvie provided the timing of the project a feasibility analysis of settlement solutions.
-The site m 2026 to receive and hold vehicles as they are commis ahead of TDLE in 2030.
-He clarified that each of the ty sites, if selected, would necessitate building guidewa schedule.
-A Draft EIS for the OMF South is expected i 0.45 Board Decision on the site to be built is anticipated for 9:15 Light rail operations and maintenance criteria Dobbins, Denison, Paul Denison provided an overview of typical light rail maintenance the person charged with overseeing their efficient, clean and safe of Maintenance work occurs at night in regimented order, requiring a Maintenance work occurs at night in regimented order, requiring a per train (assuming no issues).
+Curvie covered multiple needs to site this - maintain light rail vehicles at the end of each operational day (1-4 a.m.): it must be minimum of 30 acres, but due to topography and site circulation a likelihood of 40-50 acres in size.
+It must connect to the Federal Way or Tacoma Dome Linkextensions, and provide system-wide operational needs.
+It will require 18 storage tracks to 140+ vehicles, Maintenance of Way building, parking Schedule.
+Curvie provided the timing of the project as a key driver for feasibility analysis of settlement solutions.
+The site must be open by 2026 to receive and hold vehicles as they are commis ahead of TDLE in 2030.
+He clarified that each of the to - sites, if selected, would necessitate building guidewa schedule.
+A Draft EIS for the OMF South is expected i ' Board Decision on the site to be built is anticipated for , 9:15 Light rail operations and maintenance criteria Dobbins, Denison, 9.15 Paul Denison provided an overview of typical light rail maintenance L the person charged with overseeing their efficient, clean and safe Maintenance work occurs at night in regimented order, requiring a per train (assuming no issues).
 Any train beyond ordinary nightly m decoupled and brought into the shop.
-Paul clarified that Light rail is technology.
-These vehicles run on very precise connections, which = contact pattern necessary for electrical interface.
-Tolerances are fr actions-ot-an-inch range.
+Paul clarified that Light rail i technology.
+These vehicles run on very precise connections, which requires correct contact pattern necessary for electrical interface.
+Tolerances are fractions-of-an-inch range.